 The initial appointment will provide an opportunity to explore your reasons for contacting the service, and help build up a clearer picture.
 The practitioner who is meeting with you for the initial appointment will then discuss next steps with you.
 For some students using our service, one or two sessions are all that is needed.
 For others, up to six sessions, in addition to the initial appointment, allow issues to be explored in greater depth.
 Sometimes a referral to another internal service or an external organisation is appropriate.

-While you wait for your first appointment, (or as a one-off appointment) you might find it helpful to attend one of our (bookable) same day mini sessions, one at 12pm and the other at 12.30pm each day.
-These sessions need to be booked so please scroll back up this page to the heading ‘Book a same day mini session here'.
+While you wait for your first appointment, (or as a one-off appointment) you might find it helpful to attend one of our drop-in sessions.